 Meet the SOL Summer Grant Recipients

 In a competitive application process, students designed their own community based research project, identified potential community partners and faculty mentors, and proposed detailed budgets for their summer.
-The grantees will participate in Spring training modules about research methods, reflective writing, and safety and security issues.
-The students commit to participating in Visible Thinking, the annual forum for undergraduate research sponsored by the Duke Office for Undergraduate Research.
+The grantees participated in Spring training modules about research methods, reflective writing, and safety and security issues.
+The students also made a commitment to participating in Visible Thinking, the annual forum for undergraduate research sponsored by the Duke Office for Undergraduate Research.

 The 2018 SOL Summer Grant recipients come from disciplines across Duke University, and will conduct research in a wide variety of fields.

 Aanan Henderson (‘20) is a History and Economics double major.
 He will partner with Strategic Actions for a Just Economy in Los Angeles, California, to study the effects of local taxes on affordable housing.

 Gino Nuzzolillo (‘20) is pursuing a History major and was a participant of the yearlong SOL program in 2017.
 This year, he will partner with the Community Empowerment Fund in Durham, North Carolina, to conduct research on city-wide initiatives that address access to affordable housing and the financial capability-building of residents.